 - Before a park-and-walk, a parade or anything else where there’s a remote group start location, give a brief overview of the event, the theme and/or why the day is special.
-Review any ground rules which depend on the event but might include things like staying on the sidewalk or obeying law enforcement officer instructions.
+Review any ground rules which depend on the event, but might include things like staying on the sidewalk or obeying safety instructions.

-- Thank dignitaries, sponsors, volunteers and participants in a public announcement.
+- Thank dignitaries, sponsors, volunteers, participants, and your community advisory team in a public announcement.

 - Record the number of participants.

 - Take photos and video (in accordance with guidance from the principal OR “school guidance”).

 - To streamline planning for the next event you may want to save materials and keep track of contacts.
 Be sure to save electronic files of fliers, sticker templates, etc. in one place that is easy to find.
 If you plan to pass along event leadership to someone else, organizing this type of information can be particularly valuable.

 - Keep track of photos and press coverage, archiving them somewhere safe and accessible.

 - Celebrate your successes!
 Send thank you notes or emails to your community advisors, volunteers, and partners.
 You may even have the resources to plan for other incentives, such as certificates.